-Many accountants are privately employed by small and large businesses (i.e., “industry accounting”) and not-for-profit agencies (such as hospitals, universities, and charitable groups).
+Many accountants are privately employed by small and large businesses (i.e., “industry accounting”) and not-for-profit agencies (some hospitals and universities, as well as most charitable groups and churches).
 They may work in areas of product costing and pricing, budgeting, and the examination of investment alternatives or they may serve as internal auditors, who look at controls and procedures in use by their employer.
 Objectives of these reviews are to safeguard company resources and assess the reliability and accuracy of accounting information and accounting systems.
 They may also serve as in-house tax accountants, financial managers, or countless other occupations.

 Many accountants also work in the governmental sector, whether it be local, state, or national levels.
 Accountants are employed at the Internal Revenue Service, General Accounting Office, Securities and Exchange Commission, and even the Federal Bureau of Investigation, among other agencies.